 Deciding to go to couples therapy might feel like a monumental step in your relationship.

 For many people, it’s an indicator that something isn’t quite right, and that’s a tough pill to swallow.
 If you have never experienced therapy at all, it can be even more overwhelming.
+Those with individual therapy experience may find it easier to consider.

 If any of this sounds like what you’re going through, you are not alone.
 To help you decide whether couples therapy is right for you, here are a few common issues that indicate whether counseling will be of benefit.